Late Spring: Reception and reputation of the film outside Japan

-Modern genre critics equally reviewed the film positively, giving the film an aggregate score of 100% on the review aggregator website Rotten Tomatoes from 24 reviews, with an average score of 9.00/10.
+Modern genre critics equally reviewed the film positively, giving the film an aggregate score of 100% on the review aggregator website Rotten Tomatoes from 25 reviews.
 Kurosawa biographer Stuart Galbraith IV, reviewing the Criterion Collection DVD, called the work "archetypal postwar Ozu" and "a masterful distillation of themes its director would return to again and again...
 There are better Ozu films, but Late Spring impressively boils the director's concerns down to their most basic elements."
-Norman Holland concludes that "Ozu has created—in the best Japanese manner—a film explicitly beautiful but rich in ambiguity and the unexpressed."
-Dennis Schwartz calls it "a beautiful drama," in which "there's nothing artificial, manipulative or sentimental."
-The Village Voice ranked the film at number 112 in its Top 250 "Best Films of the Century" list in 1999, based on a poll of critics.
+Norman Holland concluded that "Ozu has created—in the best Japanese manner—a film explicitly beautiful but rich in ambiguity and the unexpressed."
+Dennis Schwartz called it "a beautiful drama," in which "there's nothing artificial, manipulative or sentimental."
 Leonard Maltin awarded the film four out of four stars, calling it "A transcendent and profoundly moving work rivaling Tokyo Story as the director's masterpiece."